 We do not currently have the ability to independently conduct clinical trials.
 We intend to rely on CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials, and we expect to have limited influence over their actual performance.
 We rely upon CROs to monitor and manage data for our clinical programs.
 We expect to control only certain aspects of our CROs' activities.
 Nevertheless, we will be responsible for ensuring that each of our preclinical studies and clinical trials is conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on the CROs does not relieve us of our regulatory responsibilities.
-For example, we engaged and used a single CRO to manage the PALIZADE trial, and although we oversaw their performance and maintained certain regulatory responsibilities, we were dependent in large part on the CRO's performance.
+For example, we have engaged and intend to use a single CRO to manage the PALIZADE trial, and although we will oversee their performance and maintain certain regulatory responsibilities, the ultimate success of initiating, enrolling and completing this trial, and ensuring regulatory and quality compliance across several countries, will depend significantly on the CRO's performance.